Crypto Tax India 2026 Guide: 30% + 1% TDS Explained

 - Sale consideration (selling price)

-- Capital gains (difference)
+- Capital gains (difference between sale and cost)

 - TDS deducted (as per Form 26AS)